Alexander Lessons in Frampton on Severn, Gloucestershire

 I am passionate about helping people find strategies for reducing pain and have recently been involved in a unique evaluation of the Alexander Technique working with chronic pain sufferers at St Michael’s Hospital in Bristol.
 I love teaching children and teenagers and seeing how easily they learn this life-enhancing technique.

-My Alexander Technique practice operates from my clinic in Stroud and from The Garden Room – the annexe of my home in Frampton on Severn in Gloucestershire.
+My Alexander Technique practice operates from The Garden Room – a beautiful space dedicated to healing and learning.
+It is an annexe of my home in Frampton on Severn in Gloucestershire.
 Sessions are gentle, therapeutic and respectful.